-Electric Dry Needling: A Modern Approach to Pain Relief
+Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 - Dr. David Didlake, DPT